Christian Eriksen in stable condition after collapsing during Denmark's Euro 2020 match against Finland

 "The player has been transferred to the hospital and has been stabilised."

+"Following the request made by players of both teams, UEFA has agreed to restart the match between Denmark and Finland tonight at 20:30 CET (TBC)," the tweet read.

+UEFA then said that five minutes will be played at the end of the first half and "there will then be a 5-minute half-time break followed by the second half."

-Eriksen's Danish teammates formed a wall around him to protect the Inter Milan star from view as he was receiving treatment.
+After he collapsed, Eriksen's Danish teammates formed a wall around him to protect the Inter Milan star from view as he was receiving treatment.
 Players from both teams, as well as fans in the stadium, were visibly distressed as Eriksen was being attended to by medics.

 "The UEFA EURO 2020 match in Copenhagen has been suspended due to a medical emergency," UEFA said in an earlier tweet.